mohduvesh1/Project-Files/README.md

 - 👋 Hi, I’m Uvesh
-- 👀 I’m interested in Full Stack Development
+- 👀 I’m interested in Full Stack Development.
-- 🌱 I’m currently learning javaScript
+- 🌱 I’m currently learning javaScript.
-- 💞️ I’m looking to collaborate on Frontend/Backend Projects
+- 💞️ I’m looking to collaborate on Frontend/Backend Projects.
 - 📫 You can reach me at uveshqureshi208@gmail.com

 <!---